 Airlines such as United, Jet Blue, Virgin, KLM, and Lufthansa are top choices for savvy pet travelers, as a little research reveals that they have been dedicating themselves to successful pet transportation for years.

 2. Consider scheduling a vet visit before you travel with pets

 If crossing any borders or traveling by air, you’ll need to have proof of updated vaccines and a vet health certificate stating your pet is fit to fly.
 If you have an older pet, one with a history of health issues, or a snub-nosed breed, it’s a good idea for your vet to do a health screening to identify any potential risk factors.

 3. Make sure ID tags are up-to-date and secured to your pet’s collar, and consider a microchip

 Of course no one plans to deal with a runaway pet, but it’s smart to be prepared for whatever your summer adventures may bring.
-In the event of a separation, it will be much easier to find a pet clearly equipped with your contact information.
+In the event of a separation, it will be much easier to find a pet clearly equipped with an ID tag that contains your contact information.
 And make sure the contact information is up-to-date and the best way to reach you while you are on your adventures.

 4. Plan ahead

 It’s easy to forget things when packing for a vacation, but take a moment to remember everything your pet might need for the trip.
 Bedding, a favorite toy or two, plenty of food, a water dish for the car, medications, and a first aid kit are all good to have around.
 If you’re planning to stop over at a hotel or friend’s house, check ahead of time to make sure your pet will be welcome there, too.

 5. Stick to a schedule